-a) The Society leases certain office equipment under a long-term lease.
-Minimum payments under the lease commitment and service contract during the next two years are anticipated to be as follows:

-b) The Society makes commitments to fund future and/or multi-year research and fellowship grants.
-Minimum payments during the next five years are anticipated to be as follows:
+- a) The Society leases certain office equipment under a long-term lease expiring on December 31, 2023.
+Minimum payments under the lease commitment and service contract during the next year is anticipated to be in the amount of \$5,038. - b) The Society makes commitments to fund future and/or multi-year research and fellowship grants.
+Minimum payments during the next four years are anticipated to be as follows: